Literature

 No hay anuncios

-In one of the footnotes that make up the novel, you explain how this destruction of the landscape influences the narrator's discomfort based on a trip he takes to Rosario to say goodbye to the house where he grew up.
-His parents sell it to move to a smaller place.
+In one of the footnotes that make up the novel, you explain how this destruction of the landscape influences the narrator's unease based on a trip he takes to Rosario to say goodbye to the house where he grew up.
+His parents are selling it to move to a smaller place.

 — My personal unease may have appeared in a different way than the narrator's, but it is not far from it.
-Like my other novels, En todo hay una grieta y por ella entra la luz is formed by mostly real events.
+Like my other novels, En todo hay una grieta y por ella entra la luz is made up of mostly real events.
 The passage where the narrator crosses a curtain of fire that has formed on both sides of the road due to an uncontrolled fire is inspired by what happened in Galicia a couple of summers ago.
 My unease and that of many other people is fed by the realization of seeing how the landscapes we love disappear.
-With this I do not refer only to the natural landscape, but also to the urban one, to the way our cities transform and expel us.
+By this I do not only refer to the natural landscape, but also to the urban one, to the way our cities transform and expel us.

-The novel addresses these transformations in New York during the past school year.
+The novel addresses these transformations in New York during the past academic year.
 In September you returned to Madrid.
 What city did you find?

 — I live with my wife in the Malasaña neighborhood, which has recently been in the news for the closure of the Tipos Infames bookstore.